SherG/cool-iron/blog/facebook-ads-roi.md

 To learn more about how to assess campaigns, let's assume a hypothetical scenario: that the business owner continues to obtain an average of 2 sales every month.
 In <em>that scenario</em>, how do we determine whether that conversion rate is good or bad?

-First, get some perspective:
+First, we need perspective:
-* What is the average lead conversion rate for your industry?
+* Ask: What is the average lead conversion rate for my business niche?
-* What rates are your friends and acquaintances in the same field (and regional area) getting?
+* What rates are my friends and acquaintances in the same field getting?

 A colleague of mine in the financial industry makes one sale per 100 leads from his Facebook ads.
 He'd be beyond thrilled to get 1 sale out of 16.